-Automobiles - All students with vehicles on campus are required to register them with Campus Safety.
-There is an annual vehicle registration fee and the decal must be displayed on the vehicle at all times when parking in student parking on campus.
+Automobiles - All students with vehicles on campus are required to register them with Campus Safety within 72 hours of arriving on campus.
+There is an annual vehicle registration fee and the decal must be displayed on the vehicle at all times when parking.
 Resident students from Virginia may be subject to paying personal property taxes on their vehicles to the City of Salem.
 These students should contact the City of Salem Commissioner of the Revenue to determine their status.
 A summary of parking and motor vehicle policies is distributed to students when a vehicle is registered and a parking decal issued.
 The complete policy is found in the Student Handbook or at http://roanoke.edu/Documents/Parking/Student%20Parking%20Brochure_ebook.pdf.